 These perspectives work together to provide a more complete understanding of group conflict.
-Violent group conflict occurs when two groups fail to bargain, and bargaining fails when there are few agreements acceptable to both sides and low trust that the other side will honor their agreements.
+Violent group conflict occurs when two groups fail to bargain, and bargaining fails when there are few agreements acceptable to both sides and low trust that the other side will honor any agreement.
 The number of agreements acceptable to both sides depends on psychological factors like outgroup dehumanization and hatred; those factors provide non-material costs to bargained compromises that limit the number of compromises preferable to fighting.
-The formation of intergroup trust is affected by perceptual biases that distort outgroup behavior; perceptual biases prevent one side’s costly signals of trustworthiness from being perceived as such by the other side.
+The formation of intergroup trust is affected by perceptual biases that distort outgroup behavior.
+Perceptual biases prevent one side’s costly signals of trustworthiness from being perceived as such by the other side.
 In short, the IR perspective tells us group conflict is a bargaining problem where bargaining fails due to lack of mutually-acceptable agreements and lack of trust; the psychological perspective tells us that emotions and perceptual biases exacerbate issues that cause bargaining failures.

 Synthesizing these perspectives, we argue that cooperative intergroup contact can reduce group conflict by increasing the bargaining range and building intergroup trust.
-Cooperative contact – interactions in which both groups cooperate to fulfill joint goals – humanizes the outgroup, promotes positive affect towards outgroup members, dispels stereotypes/misperceptions that drive perceptual biases, and provides opportunities for unequivocal signals of trustworthiness.
+Cooperative contact – interactions in which both groups cooperate to fulfill joint goals – humanizes the outgroup, promotes positive affect towards outgroup members, dispels stereotypes and misperceptions that drive perceptual biases, and provides opportunities for unequivocal signals of trustworthiness.
 Humanizing the outgroup and promoting positive affect increase the bargaining range by reducing the psychological costs of bargaining with the other side.
 Cooperative contact can also demonstrate to groups the material benefits of cooperation, increasing the expected utility of peace.
 Correcting perceptual biases and providing opportunities for costly signals helps foster intergroup trust and ensures each side that the other will honor bargained agreements.
-What’s more, cooperative contact for some group members can diffuse throughout the entire group through the process of indirect contact (knowledge of friendships between ingroup and outgroup members) and changes to social norms.
+Moreover, cooperative contact for some group members can diffuse throughout the entire group through the process of indirect contact (knowledge of friendships between ingroup and outgroup members) and changes to social norms.

+The following paragraphs are very effective in showcasing how interesting, valuable and well-thought your study is.
+I like the flow a lot, and they are also succinct.

 To test the ability of cooperative contact to reduce violent conflict, we conducted a field experiment with conflicting farmer and pastoralist communities in Nigeria.
 More than an occupational difference, farmers who cultivate crops and pastoralists who graze cattle define a major social cleavage in many parts of the world.
 These groups conflict over land rights, which define both of their livelihoods.
 Farmer-pastoralist conflict has escalated throughout the Sahel in recent years, and nowhere more than in Nigeria.
-The most recent conflict escalation has caused 7,000 deaths from 2014-2019, displaced hundreds of thousands of people from their homes, and costs $13 billion annually in lost economic productivity (Akinwotu 2018; Daniel 2018; Harwood 2019; McDougal et al. 2015).
+The most recent conflict escalation caused 7,000 deaths from 2014-2019, displaced hundreds of thousands of people from their homes, and cost $13 billion annually in lost economic productivity (Akinwotu 2018; Daniel 2018; Harwood 2019; McDougal et al. 2015).

 We randomly assigned communities with ongoing farmer-pastoralist violence to receive a contact-based intervention or serve as a control group.
-The intervention formed mixed-group committees and provided them with funds to build infrastructure that would benefit both communities; committees then collaboratively chose and constructed infrastructure projects.
+The intervention formed mixed-group committees and provided them with funds to build infrastructure that would benefit both communities.
+Committees then collaboratively chose and constructed infrastructure projects.
 The program also provided mediation training to each community’s leaders and held forums where the groups discussed the underlying drivers of conflict.
 To measure the effects of the intervention, we conducted pre- and post-intervention surveys, a post-intervention natural public goods behavioral game, and twelve months of systematic observations in markets and social events during the intervention.